jfasch/jfasch-home/trainings/material/soup/cxx-todo/index.rst

 Complete Transcription of C++11 ...............................

-Many of the chapter from the LaTex deck haven't yet been transcribed.
+Many of the chapters from the LaTex deck haven't yet been transcribed.

 Dependencies
 ............